Former Steelers safety Troy Polamalu a first vote Hall of Famer - Mash Viral

 MIAMI – Troy Polamalu was a trendsetter in the NFL.
 And not only because of its flowing locks.

-Polamalu was the first in what has become the norm for NFL protections, a hybrid capable of covering tight ends and receivers, running and stopping the run.
+Polamalu was the first in what has become the norm for protections in the NFL, a hybrid capable of covering tight ends and receivers, flashing and stopping the run.

 He was so good, the defense of the Steelers for three Super Bowl runs was built around his unique talents.